Irish thinktank urges government to spell out fiscal plans

 DUBLIN Ireland should target the maximum amount of cutbacks and tax increases in next year's budget and give consumers certainty by spelling out its medium fiscal plans in October's fiscal update, a government-funded research body said on Thursday.

-Ireland's finance minister has said he may bump up the 2012 consolidation target to 4 billion euros from the 3.6 billion agreed under an EU/IMF bailout and the Economic and Social Research Institute (ESRI) said a larger adjustment would give Ireland important leeway in a challenging global environment.
+Ireland's finance minister has said he may bump up the 2012 consolidation target to 4 billion euros (3.5 billion pounds) from the 3.6 billion agreed under an EU/IMF bailout and the Economic and Social Research Institute (ESRI) said a larger adjustment would give Ireland important leeway in a challenging global environment.

 Dublin has also promised its creditors it will outline the composition of revenue and expenditure changes planned from 2012 to 2015 by end-October and the ESRI said detailing exact plans would allow the private sector to plan accordingly.